csci-e-29/0000aa-pset-0-starter/README.md

 ### CI/CD
 Take a look at the file [.travis.yml](.travis.yml).
-When you push a commit to github, [https://travis-ci.com/](Travis CI) will run your code in a number of ways.
+When you push a commit to github, [Travis CI](https://travis-ci.com/) will run your code in a number of ways.
 It will first run the unittests via `python3 -m unittest`, and, if those succeed, will progress to the 'Answers' stage of the build.
 Note in the file how it invokes your runnables: